 The strength of the world economy depends largely on the stability of our national currencies.
 Despite minor, daily fluctuations in value, the US dollar, the Euro, and other forms of currency throughout the world are relatively stable, allowing people to price goods and services consistently, and preventing economic disasters like hyperinflation.

-In their relatively short life, cryptocurrencies have been extremely volatile, with Bitcoin growing from almost nothing to $20,000, then shrinking back down to $6,000 in less than a year.
+In their relatively short life, cryptocurrencies have been extremely volatile.
+Bitcoin grew from almost nothing to $20,000, then shrinking back down to $6,000 in less than a year.
 This volatility will likely fade as crypto becomes more publicly accepted and traded with a higher market cap, but it’s hard to say exactly when these stabilizing factors will come into play.
-No country wants to take the gamble on a cryptocurrency that could fluctuate wildly after being introduced.
-However, one key aspect of most cryptocurrencies is that the government can’t just print more of the currency, thus preventing hyperinflation as well.
+No country wants to take the gamble on a cryptocurrency that could fluctuate wildly.
+However, one key aspect of most cryptocurrencies is that the government can’t just print more of the currency, preventing hyperinflation.

 Scalability and longevity.